-Annual gathering of Chemical and Process Engineers of University of Moratuwa is organized by the ChESS with participation of department's undergraduate, staff graduates. academic and representatives from the industries.
-Most recently, the 2017 event was held at Sri Lanka Foundation Institute.
-The night with magnanimous meetings with industrial characters passed out leading University of Moratuwa was a precious chemical occasion for and Process Undergraduates to meet their role models
+Annual gathering of Chemical and Process Engineers of University of Moratuwa is organized by the ChESS with the participation of department's undergraduate, graduates, academic staff and the representatives from the industries.
+Most recently, the 2018 event was held at Sri Lanka Foundation Institute.
+The night with magnanimous meetings with industrial leading characters passed out from University of Moratuwa was a precious occasion for chemical and Process Undergraduates to meet their role models

-Yave Padura
+Yaye Padura

-An evening with glorious musical spills over the "Yaye Pedura" which is another foremost event annually functioning at the Chemical and Process Engineering department court yard, organized by the fresh siblings of the department family in order to facilitate the interaction between undergraduate students of the Department as well as to make a stage to proffer instrumental, vocal and dancing talents of department students and staff.
+An evening with glorious musical spills over the "Yaye Padura" which is another foremost event annually functioning at the Chemical and Process Engineering department court yard, organized by the fresh siblings of the department family in order to facilitate the interaction between undergraduate students of the Department as well as to make a stage to proffer instrumental, vocal and dancing talents of department students and staff.